malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Source labelling is consistent with the suggestion that the feeling of _conscious volition_ is the result of a an after-the-fact inference process that identifies whether action was caused by the self.
 Experiments have found that such inferences can be easily misled, leading to the individual falsely acknowledging or rejecting their causal involvement in the action (Wegner, 2003).

-References:
-* Wegner, D. M. (2003).
-The mind’s best trick: How we experience conscious will.
-Trends in Cognitive Sciences, 7(February (2)), 65–69.
-* Arthur P. Shimamura (2000).
-Toward a Cognitive Neuroscience of Metacognition

 ## Schema
 Psychology has long identified in humans the existence of a model of the individual's body – known as the _body schema_.
 It is used in production of action control, and integrates information from our main physical senses and the proprioceptive senses (Proske & Gandevia, 2012).
 A clear definition is given by Morasso et al (2015):
 > In summary, we view the body schema as a set of fronto-parietal networks that integrate information originating from regions of the body and external space in a way, which is functionally relevant to specific actions performed by different body parts.
 As such, the body schema is a representation of the body’s spatial properties, including the length of limbs and limb segments, their arrangement, the configuration of the segments in space, and the shape of the body surface. (p.
 1)